Please note:

 Under our Purple umbrella, we produced a February Festie Fever in 2014, with the same mini-Fest vibe, and mounted another mail campaign.
 We were able to send four happy womyn off to the 2014 Festival.

 In 2015, even before we all heard that it was to be the last Michfest, we geared up early with renewed enthusiasm.
 We had some new co-conspirators and a new, more open, and more accessible venue.
-We also had the generous participation of one of Michfest’s karen-williams_fever15favorite comedians, Karen Williams.
+We also had the generous participation of one of Michfest’s favorite comedians, Karen Williams.
 This February Festie Fever involved food (of course); drumming and movies; a huge auction, with Karen serving as auctioneer while keeping us laughing ourselves silly; and a DJ’ed dance to top it off.
 With that event and our other efforts, we raised enough to buy tickets to bring eleven womyn and girls to the last Festival who otherwise couldn’t have joined us there.

 We once again spent some time resting and assimilating and slowly preparing to announce that we were open to proposals from other womyn’s and/or lesbian groups who needed a home, some consultation, and a boost in executing a short-term project or launching a new organization.